 - You’re unhappy with your current provider

-- You want to compare pricing and coverage options
+- You want to do comparison shopping of auto insurance coverage options

 - Your policy is going to be non-renewed

 You can shop for coverage at any time, but it’s important to have coverage in place at all times; most states require insurance coverage at all times.

 If you’ve purchased comprehensive coverage or a policy rider for vehicle parts, then your policy terms and conditions may include language indicating what types of losses are specifically excluded.